Vestas Reduces Workforce by 10% in New Reorganisation Plan

 Despite the necessary reduction of costs, the activity level in Vestas’ production is currently high, this is primarily due to the fact that Vestas is producing at full speed for installation of wind power systems in the USA before the PTC expires.

 In addition to the announced layoffs in the coming months, Vestas prepares for a potential slowdown in the US in case the PTC is not extended.
 This can result in layoffs of an additional 1,600 employees at the factories in the USA.
-The decision will be made during 2012.
+The decision will be made in 2012.

 We will continuously adjust Vestas according to the most active markets so that we, in the most efficient way, take advantage of the fact that we are a global company.
 This is also why we may have to further reduce capacity and costs later in 2012.
 There is nothing wrong with the quality of our employees’ efforts or our products in the markets where we will lay off employees or close down factories.
 But obviously, we have to operate where the markets are.
 With that strategy, over the years, we have been able to develop the very strong position which we hold today in a number of interesting growth markets